UC Berkeley Faculty Association

 ARTICLE VI.
 DUTIES OF EXECUTIVE BOARD AND OFFICERS

 Section 1.
 The Executive Board shall act as the governing body of the Association between Association meetings.
-A majority of the Board shall constitute a quorum for conduct of its business.
+A majority of the Board shall constitute a quorum for binding votes.

-Section 2.
-The Chair shall preside over meetings of the Association and of the Executive Board, shall issue the call for such meetings, and shall supervise the administration of the Association’s programs.
+a.
+Preside over meetings of the Association and of the Executive Board, issue the call for such meetings, and supervise the administration of the Association’s programs.

-Section 4.
-The Secretary shall be responsible for keeping the records of the Association, for preparing a record of the minutes of all regular and special meetings of the Association and all meetings of the Executive Board, and for issuing notice of the call to regular and special meetings of the Association when instructed to do so by the Chair.
+b.
+Be responsible for keeping the records of the Association, for preparing a record of the minutes of all regular and special meetings of the Association and all meetings of the Executive Board, and for issuing notice of the call to regular and special meetings of the Association.

-Section 5.
-The Treasurer shall serve as the custodian of Association funds and shall be responsible for keeping these funds in a suitable depository, for keeping the Association’s financial statement up to date at all times and for making it available to the Association upon request, and for maintaining and keeping a current list of the membership in good standing, which list shall be available at any Association meeting when called for.
-The Treasurer shall prepare a financial report for distribution to the membership at least once a year.
-The Treasurer shall be responsible for the disbursing of funds of the Association as authorized by the Executive Board.
+c.
+Serve as the custodian of Association funds and be responsible for keeping these funds in a suitable depository, for keeping the Association’s financial statement up to date at all times and for making it available to the Association upon request, and for maintaining and keeping a current list of the membership in good standing, which list shall be available at any Association meeting when called for.
+The officers shall prepare a financial report for distribution to the Executive Board at least once a year.
+The officers shall be responsible for the disbursing of funds of the Association as authorized by the Executive Board.

 ARTICLE VII.
 DUES AND ASSESSMENTS